 For a smooth, hassle-free adoption phase, you’ll want to confirm that the system itself is simple and easy to work with.
 The smaller the feature set of the solution, the less time you will have to spend training your team on the solution.
 We suggest giving this a read so you know which key features to keep an eye out for when selecting a software platform.
 Why force your team to maneuver through a new system with a massive feature set when you could choose a solution with only the features you’ll need.

-This is perhaps the most important part of the implementation phase of your new contract lifecycle management software.
+This is perhaps the most important part of the implementation phase of your new contract management software.
 Give your team enough time dedicated to learning how to use the new system properly so they confidently get started.
 With productive system training sessions, you support employee adoption of the solution.
 And according to how large your organization is, you might need to strategize your training.
 Virtual, interactive training through online meeting spaces and webinars can be an excellent way to teach your to teams how to use the system.
-With a greater understanding of how the software works organization-wide, comes a greater level of not only success but also compliance in your contract lifecycle management.
+With a greater understanding of how the software works organization-wide, comes a greater level of not only success but also compliance in your contract lifecycle.

 Transitioning your sensitive contract data from one platform to another can be stressful.
-Whether it’s from another digital solution to another, or from physical contract copies and manual storage, moving data from one place to another can be a taxing process.
+Whether it’s from one digital solution to another, or from physical contract copies and manual storage, moving data from one place to another can be a taxing process.
 Stay in touch with the software provider to support you through implementation.
 Instead of leaning on your internal teams for support, and wasting your own company’s resources during adoption, you should instead rely on the provider.
 They likely offer complimentary user support.
 During implementation, your teams will likely need support in some capacity when learning how to use the solution throughout all phases of the contract lifecycle.
 Make sure that your team has access to the contact information of the software provider so they can get in touch and receive assistance at their convenience.

 Oftentimes, businesses start off with software implementation by gathering contracts and associated data and sending it all to the new software provider.
 Prior to being introduced to the new solution, contracts must be processed appropriately.

 Are your contracts currently meeting expectations and goals?
-Based on the current performance of your contract portfolio, identify which parts of your contract lifecycle management procedures could use improvement.
+Based on the current performance of your contract portfolio, identify which parts of your contract lifecycle could use improvement.
 Where are bottlenecks present?
 Does signing and approval take longer than necessary?
 Develop an awareness regarding the pain points of your current strategy so you can make proactive changes as you optimize and improve your contract management.
 From here, you can create new KPIs based on the results of your contract performance analysis.

 When compared to a pilot approach (a small-scale implementation), a phased implementation strategy is one of the more time and cost-efficient options that we recommend you use.
-A phased contract lifecycle management software implementation results in a quicker start to actually using your new software.
+A phased software implementation results in a quicker start to actually using your new software.
 And what does this ultimately mean?
 You can get started sooner working with your vendors, suppliers, and customers on the new platform.
 We recommend creating a detailed, time-blocked schedule inclusive of deadlines for your implementation phase so that your whole team is guaranteed to have learned how to use the solution properly by an exact date.

 Keep risks minimal by confirming that everyone has a firm grasp on how to use the new solution.
-Go team by team, from procurement and legal, to sales and HR, to finance and operations, ensuring everyone understands how to use the solution.
+Go team by team, from procurement and legal to sales and HR, to finance and operations, ensuring everyone understands how to use the solution.
 Without clear and effective communication, you run the risk of contracts slipping through the cracks due to improper training and insufficient understanding of the solution across your teams.
 When communication is optimal, you’ll see massive improvements in workplace productivity and business optimization.

-During the roll-out of your new contract lifecycle management software, you’ll want to allocate certain tasks evenly to select team members that are reliable.
+During the roll-out of your new contract lifecycle management software, you’ll want to allocate certain tasks evenly to select team members who are reliable.
 Develop an implementation team that is dedicated to a fruitful implementation of the solution and its success in the long term.
 We suggest that you assign a small team of individuals to carry out responsibilities related to the implementation.
 This team will assist other employees, training them on the solution and providing clarification and troubleshooting help after the system is adopted.

 Involve senior management as well so that expectations and objectives are understood throughout the chain of command.
 Your leadership team can support the transition to the new solution by appropriately designating tasks and roles.
 They can also help with decision-making when using the new features provided by the system to support business results.
 With your dedicated CLM implementation support team, you can have a combination of unique expertise and experiences from their work in various departments that will allow for an organized and comprehensive implementation.